StewAlexander-com/checkbook_balancer.py/README.md

 A simple checkbook program that uses [poka-yoke](https://asq.org/quality-resources/mistake-proofing ) principles <br>

-- [x] Assume user wants another number until equal sign is typed (tell user this behavior up front)
+- [x] Assumes user wants to add another number until equal sign is typed (tells user this behavior up front)
-- [x] Give user the ability to quit with “q”
+- [x] Gives user the ability to quit with “q”
 - [x] If list of debits / deposits is greater than 4, send each formatted amount to a new line
-- [x] Give user ability to save final results to a file
+- [x] Gives user ability to save final results to a file
 - [ ] Format as a CSV
 - [ ] Functionalize code (make function calls within switch statements and loops)
 - [ ] Give user ability to edit mistakes